OSU-Sustainability-Office/automated-jobs/README.md

   - `node readEnnex.js`
 - **Check-Acq** (Deployed): Checks for Acquisuite and Pacific Power (not solar panel) meter status.
 Email alerts integrated for missing or unchanging data.
   - `node check-acq.js`
+- **PacificPower** (Deployed): Retrieves energy data for several meters from Pacific Power website.
+Emails alerts integrated for new meters and failed uploads.
+  - `node readPP.js`

 ## Deprecated

 - **TeslaSolarCity** (Not Deployed): This webscraper is deprecated due to Tesla deprecation of service, now we are using iframes on a different public endpoint also provided by Tesla.
 - **SunnyWebBox** (Not Deployed): Can't access web-box without VPN access.

+## Formatting
+- `npm run format` in the appropriate directory

 ## Important References for development